tlangan1/Life-Helper-Backend/Documentation/README.md

 - This description assumes that DNS resolution is not being used.
 This is for development purposes only.
 - Launch the Express Server on some machine and note the "Wi Fi" IP address and the port to which it is listening.
 This is the address to put in GlobalStateProvider.jsx of the front end web server.
 This tells the front end where the data can be accessed.
 - Launch the front end web server on some machine, perhaps the same machine and note the "Wi Fi" IP address and the port to which it is listening.
 This is the address to put in the "web_server_url" node in the config.json file on the Express Server.
-This tells the backend what CORS is allowed.
+This tells the backend what CORS is allowed from that origin.
 - If the router assigns an address to the Express Server which is not covered by one of the existing certificates in the cert subdirectory then you will need to create a new on using mkcert.
 To do so use the following command:
   ```
   mkcert [some IP address like 123.456.7891]
   ```
   Now make sure the files have the same name as the IP address, in this case 123.456.7891 and put them in the cert folder.
 - Service worker:
-  - The IP address and port to which the Express server is listening on is provided to the service worker by the client, the web page, when needed.
+  - The IP address and port to which the Express server is listening on is provided to the service worker by the client, the web page.
 The only purpose the service worker currently has for this information is to log a web push subscription in the database.
 When the client, the web page, requests the service worker to do this it does so in a message that contains the relevant IP address and port.
   - The last time I tried to exercise the service worker the "Sites can ask to send notifications" option was deselected and the option "Collapse unwanted requests (recommended)" as selected.
 This causes any request to send notifications to be immediately blocked.
 To fix this problem I selected the "Sites can ask to send notifications" option and the "Expand all requests" option.
 Image shown below.
     ![alt text](image.png)